fusonic/dotnet-extensions/docs/UnitTests/README.md

 ### NoDb

-This one throws an exception when the `DbContextOptions` get resolved.
+This one does not configure the DbContext at all.
 You can use it to ensure that no DB gets created or just to skip the DB overhead when you don't need it.
-You don't need any extra configuration for it (unless you want it as default).
+You don't need any extra configuration for it.
 Mark a test or a test class with `[NoDatabase]` to use it.

 ### InMemory